Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 : If you want to import files from previous analysis, you should modify this section

 qushape
 : Input the configuration used with your capillary sequencer.
-(Channels and ddNTP)
+(Channels)

 ipanemap
 : Configure the execution conditions for IPANEMAP

+footprint
+: Configure the excutions of diffential analysisk

 Others sections can stay untouch depending of your needs